Feyenoord: End of 18 year title drought

 As the Dutch champions, Feyenoord qualified directly for the 2017–18 UEFA Champions League group stage.
-The team was drawn with Manchester City, Shakhtar Donetsk and Napoli, and eventually lost its first 5 matches.
+The team was drawn with Manchester City, Shakhtar Donetsk and Napoli, and eventually lost its first five matches.
 However, their last home match – against Napoli – ended in victory, winning 2–1.
 That same season, Feyenoord was not able to win the Dutch championship again, but won the Dutch Cup after beating AZ 3–0 in the final.
 The 2018–19 season started with disappointment.
 Feyenoord qualified for the third qualifying round of the UEFA Europa League by virtue of winning the Dutch Cup.
-However, Feyenoord was immediately eliminated by AS Trenčín.
+However, Feyenoord was immediately eliminated by Trenčín.
 During the 2018-19 Eredivisie season, Feyenoord was not able to maintain the pace of Ajax and PSV and finished in third place.
 However, Feyenoord beat both title contenders at home.
 It was the first loss of PSV after opening with a 13-game winning streak.
 Also, Feyenoord won against Ajax in historic fashion with 6–2.
 Ajax got revenge by beating Feyenoord in De Kuip in the semi-final of the Dutch Cup.
 After the season, head coach Giovanni van Bronckhorst left the club, while star player Robin van Persie retired.
 Jaap Stam was appointed as the new head coach.